-The WIPP shaft seal system plays an important role in meeting regulatory requirements.
-A combination of available, durable materials which can be emplaced with low permeability is proposed as the seal system.
-Components include mass concrete, asphalt waterstops sandwiched between concrete plugs, a column of asphalt, long columns of compacted clay, and a column of compacted crushed WIPP salt.
-The design is based on common materials and construction technologies that could be implemented using today's technology.
-In choosing materials, emphasis was given to permeability characteristics and mechanical properties.
-The function, constitution, construction, performance, and verification of each material are given in the following sections.
+The WIPP shaft seal system plays an important role in meeting regulatory requirements such as 26 20.4.1.500 NMAC (incorporating 40 CFR §§264.111 and 264.601) and 40 CFR 191.
+A 27 combination of available, durable materials which can be emplaced with low permeability is 28 proposed as the seal system.
+Components include mass concrete, asphalt waterstops 29 sandwiched between concrete plugs, a column of asphalt, long columns of compacted clay, and 30 a column of compacted crushed WIPP salt.
+The design is based on common materials and 31 construction technologies that could be implemented using today's technology.
+In choosing 32 materials, emphasis was given to permeability characteristics and mechanical properties.
+The 33 function, constitution, construction, performance, and verification of each material are given in 34 the following sections.
+35

-A2.1 Mass Concrete
+36 A2.1 Mass Concrete

 Concrete has exceptionally low permeability and is widely used for hydraulic applications such as water storage tanks, water and sewer systems, and massive dams.
 Salt-saturated concrete has been used successfully as a seal material in potash and salt mining applications.
-Upon hydration, unfractured concrete is nearly impermeable, having a permeability less than 10^{-20} m2.
+Upon hydration, unfractured concrete is nearly impermeable, having a permeability less than 10-20 m2.
 In addition, concrete is a primary structural material used for compression members in countless applications.
 Use of concrete as a shaft seal component takes advantage of its many attributes and the extensive documentation of its use.

-This specification for mass concrete will discuss a special design mixture of a saltsaturated concrete called Salado Mass Concrete or SMC (Wakeley et al., 1995).
-Performance of SMC and similar salt-saturated mixtures is established and will be completely adequate for concrete applications within the WIPP shafts.
-Because concrete is such a widely used material, it has been written into specifications many times.
-Therefore, the specification for SMC contains recognized standard practices, established test methods, quality controls, and other details that are not available at a similar level for other seal materials.
-Use of salt-saturated concrete, especially SMC, is backed by extensive laboratory and field studies that establish performance characteristics far exceeding requirements of the WIPP shaft seal system.
+- 1 This specification for mass concrete will discuss a special design mixture of a salt-saturated - 2 concrete called Salado Mass Concrete or SMC (Wakeley et al., 1995).
+Performance of SMC - and similar salt-saturated mixtures is established and will be completely adequate for concrete - 4 applications within the WIPP shafts.
+Because concrete is such a widely used material, it has - 5 been written into specifications many times.
+Therefore, the specification for SMC contains - 6 recognized standard practices, established test methods, quality controls, and other details that - 7 are not available at a similar level for other seal materials.
+Use of salt-saturated concrete, - 8 especially SMC, is backed by extensive laboratory and field studies that establish performance - 9 characteristics far exceeding requirements of the WIPP shaft seal system.